sandzp/scrabble_dictionary/README.md

 Needs both checking and scoring functions, SOWPODS dictionary all to be located in the same folder.

-In command line, enter directory containing scripts and dictionary:
+In command line, enter directory containing scripts and dictionary and after entering "Python3" input the characters you have directly after the "scrabble.py" call:

 Example: Python3 "scrabble.py" AB?CKAP